Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Discussion

 \subsection{Overall Findings}

-Before turning to the effects of including user-related information, our results already demonstrate the value of embedding LLM evaluation within an explicitly economic framework.
+In this section, we will cover the overall findings of the paper structured per hypothesis as introduced in Section~\ref{intro}.

+\paragraph{Hypothesis 1: Structural Preference Emergence} Our first set of experiments analyzed whether larger LLMs exhibit interpretable WTP estimates and whether these estimates differ per LLM.
 By modeling LLM choices using multinomial logit models and interpreting the resulting coefficients through WTP, we obtain a structured and interpretable view of model preferences that goes beyond standard evaluation metrics.
 Even in the absence of user-specific information, this approach reveals substantial heterogeneity across models in both explanatory power and valuation patterns.
-While larger models tend to achieve higher $R^2$ values and mostly exhibit economically coherent preferences, assigning positive utility to desirable attributes and negative utility to price, these properties do not guarantee alignment with human valuations.
+Larger models tend to achieve higher $R^2$ values and mostly exhibit economically coherent preferences, assigning positive utility to desirable attributes and negative utility to price.
 Smaller models, however, frequently exhibit high order bias or yield multinomial logit models with limited explanatory power.
-As a result, a key limitation of the proposed framework is that it may not support reliable preference elicitation for smaller-scale models.
-At the same time, these findings suggest that such models may be less suitable for complex subjective decision tasks, despite their lower computational cost.

-Comparing model-derived WTP estimates to human benchmarks highlights systematic differences in how LLMs value specific attributes.
-Across models, certain features are consistently underweighted (e.g., view and floor), while others, most notably access to the hotel club, are substantially overvalued.
-Importantly, these discrepancies are quantitatively large, underscoring how LLMs may behave as internally consistent yet economically miscalibrated decision-makers.
-The WTP framework further allows us to identify potential sources of such distortions, such as the disproportionate influence of more detailed attribute descriptions, which inflate model valuations and expose a measurable vulnerability to strategic framing.
-Taken together, these findings illustrate how economic modeling provides a principled lens for diagnosing both the rationality and the misalignment of LLM preferences, thereby motivating the subsequent analysis of how additional user information shapes these valuations.
+However, also larger models can break down, we assess the different scenarios in which breakdowns occur in the following section.
+Comparing model-derived WTP estimates highlights systematic differences in how LLMs value specific attributes.
+Across models, certain features are consistently underweighted compared to the human reference.
+Furthermore, we find large differences between the WTP values for different models.
+In general, both Llama~3.3~70B and GPT-4o provide larger estimates than Gemini-3.1-Pro.